Track Anything Behind Everything: Zero-Shot Amodal Video Object Segmentation: Related Work

-\para{Dataset} Formulating a dataset to test amodal completion with pixel-level annotations in videos presents significant challenges due to the complexities of annotating pixels that are not visible.
-Computer-generated synthetic data enables lifelike objects or shapes to be placed within a scene and manipulated by using motion tools \cite{tangemann2021unsupervised, yao2022self, gao2023coarse, girdhar2019cater, shamsian2020learning}, physics modelling \cite{vanhoorick2023tcow, HuCVPR2019, reddy2022walt}, or simply occluded at an image level \cite{follmann2018mvtec, ehsani2018segan, f2007methods}.
-This allows for object to interact, generating complex scenarios while ensuing complete control over interactions and occlusions.
-By using synthetic objects, each object's pixel-level location within the scene can be perfectly tracked, even when occluded, thus providing comprehensive ground truth data for amodal completion tasks.
-However, synthetic datasets contribute to the sim2real gap \cite{hofer2021sim2real, wechsler2024bridging}, where even highly sophisticated, physics-based modelling fails to fully replicate the complexities of real-world data.
-TCOW's \cite{vanhoorick2023tcow} demonstrates this challenge well.
-Their Kubric dataset, which offers visually realistic and detailed object interactions, supports excellent model performance within synthetic test sets.
-Yet, when evaluated on real-world data, the model's performance drops significantly - emphasising that even high quality synthetic data cannot capture the complexities and diversity of real-world situations \cite{man2022review}.
-Given the limitations of synthetic data for developing models suited to real-world applications, many datasets focus on real-world data-driven techniques for amodal segmentation.
-The most straightforward method for this is to have a human simply annotate their estimation of an object's amodal segmentation \cite{zhu2017semantic, qi2019amodal, follmann2019learning}, however, while intuitive, this method relies on human estimation which can be incorrect leading to possible inaccurate ground truth data.
-Additionally, it is extremely time and labour intensive, restricting its scalability, especially for images with extensive or complex occlusions.
-Consequently, these datasets are often limited to scenes with simpler occlusions, as objects with significant occlusion would require even more careful estimation as well as likely some temporal information.
-One method to generate fairly accurate ground truth annotations for occluded objects is to leverage 3D data \cite{Zhan24, li2023muva}.
-By capturing an object from multiple viewpoints, this method allows for a more comprehensive inference of the object’s shape and provides a reliable mask, even through areas of occlusion.
-However, this method has its limitations: 3D data acquisition is both expensive and resource-intensive, requiring specialised equipment and precise control over the scene to reproject the amodal mask accurately into a specific camera perspective.
-Furthermore, the accuracy of this approach relies heavily on the quality of the generated 3D mesh, which often requires manual refinement and filtering.
-Consequently, the scalability and feasibility of this approach in less controlled environments remain restricted.
-Finally, another approach to dataset collection blends synthetic and real-world methods through compositing real images.
-This technique places an object, cut from one scene, onto a natural background where it appears unoccluded.
+\textbf{Datasets.} Existing datasets for evaluating amodal completion or segmentation are deficient in various ways.
+Synthetic datasets use motion tools \cite{tangemann2021unsupervised, yao2022self, gao2023coarse, girdhar2019cater, shamsian2020learning}, physics modelling \cite{vanhoorick2023tcow, HuCVPR2019, reddy2022walt, fan2023rethinking, mohan2022amodal}, or simply occlusion at an image level \cite{follmann2018mvtec, ehsani2018segan, f2007methods} and ensure perfectly accurate annotations.
+This allows for objects to interact, generating complex scenarios while ensuing complete control over interactions and occlusions.
+However, synthetic datasets suffer from the sim2real gap, where even highly sophisticated, physics-based modelling fails to fully replicate the complexities of real-world data.
+For example, TCOW \cite{vanhoorick2023tcow} is trained using a Kubric \cite{greff2022kubric} based dataset but performance drops significantly on real data.
+An alternative is to use human annotators to estimate amodal segmentation masks \cite{qi2019amodal, zhu2017semantic}.
+However, accuracy is limited by the annotators ability to predict missing parts and it is extremely time and labour intensive.
+Another alternative is to use Another alternative is to use 3D data \cite{Zhan24, li2023muva}.
+By capturing an object from multiple viewpoints, the full 3D shape of an object can be used to predict the full amodal mask for any view.
+However, 3D data acquisition is both expensive and resource-intensive and the accuracy of this approach relies heavily on the quality of the generated 3D mesh.
+A final option is to blend synthetic and real data via compositing, i.e. to paste an object onto a natural background to introduce occlusions.
 It has shown success in several other domains, including image classification \cite{walawalkar2020attentive}, image detection \cite{devries2017improved, bochkovskiy2020yolov4}, GAN's \cite{zhao2020differentiable} and visible image segmentation \cite{kini2024ct}.
 In amodal segmentation, pix2gestalt's \cite{ozguroglu2024pix2gestalt} training strategy employs this cut-and-paste compositing approach.
 However, as with similar techniques, objects in video diffusion models are often placed randomly, resulting in unrealistic occlusions that create a realism gap when applied to real-world scenarios, particularly in video data.